Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 A few practical notes operators rarely hear up front:

 These ranges include the hood itself, ductwork up to the roof, the rooftop fan, the tempered fresh-air system, the fire-suppression package, and the gas interlock.
 They don't include rooftop structural reinforcement (sometimes needed for older plaza units), grease trap upsizing, or electrical service upgrades.
-For where those costs land in the bigger picture, our restaurant build-out cost guide for Toronto in 2026 shows how the ventilation envelope sits inside the full $/sf number for a typical concept.
+For where these costs land in the bigger picture, our restaurant build-out cost guide for Toronto in 2026 shows how the ventilation envelope sits inside the full per-square-foot number for a typical concept.

 A grease hood install gets dramatically more expensive if the space wasn't designed for one.
 Before you sign:

 Q: Do I need a grease hood over a panini press or a high-volume espresso setup?
 A: Usually no — both are typically covered by a steam (vapor) hood.
 The exception is if the panini press is running with bacon, sausage, or other grease-producing items continuously; then it crosses into grease-hood territory.
-The fire inspector and the city's plan reviewer make the call on borderline cases, and it's worth pre-checking before equipment shows up.
+The mechanical engineer and the city's plan reviewer make the call on borderline cases, and it's worth pre-checking before equipment shows up.

 Q: Can I reuse the grease hood the previous tenant left behind?
-A: Sometimes — and it's worth checking, because a reusable hood can save you $20,000+.
+A: Sometimes — and it's worth checking, because a reusable hood can save real money.
 We inspect the hood, the ductwork, the rooftop fan, and the fresh-air unit and tell you which pieces survive and which ones come out.
 Most often the hood and ductwork are reusable; the fan, fresh-air unit, and fire-suppression package usually aren't, because they're sized to a specific equipment list and yours will be different.

 Q: What ventilation does a hotpot restaurant need that a regular restaurant doesn't?
 A: Hotpot pushes a lot of steam into the dining room, not just the kitchen, so you're balancing exhaust and fresh-air supply across two zones instead of one.
 Most hotpot rooms also need downdraft or table-level extraction at each booth.
 Numbers and layout patterns are in our hotpot construction guide for the GTA.